mdrights/LiveSlak/README.txt

  -m pkglst[,pkglst] Add modules defined by pkglists/<pkglst>,...
  -r series[,series] Refresh only one or a few package series.
  -s slackrepo_dir   Directory containing Slackware repository.
- -t <doc|mandoc>    Trim the ISO for size (remove man and/or doc) -v                 Show debug/error output.
+ -t <doc|mandoc>    Trim the ISO for size (remove man and/or doc).
+ -v                 Show debug/error output.
  -z version         Define your Slackware version (default: current).
- -H hostname        Hostname of the Live OS (default: darkstar) -O outfile         Custom filename for the ISO.
+ -H hostname        Hostname of the Live OS (default: darkstar).
+ -O outfile         Custom filename for the ISO.
- -R runlevel        Runlevel to boot into (default: 4)
+ -R runlevel        Runlevel to boot into (default: 4).
 </code>

 The script uses package repositories to create a Live ISO.
 The packages will be installed into a temporary directory.